nicosensei/miyoo-mini-better-sd-card/README.md

 - NEC - PC Engine: `mednafen_pce_fast`
 - RPG Maker 2000/2003: `easyrpg`

-Some alternative cores are available in `RApp/backup`, if you want to try them:
+Some alternative cores are available in `RApp/backup`, if you want to try them.
+Simply move the relevant folder up one level.

-- Arcade - CPS3: `fbneo` (too slow to be playable IMHO, but you can try)
-- Nintendo - GameBoy Advance: `gpsp` and `vba_next`
-- Nintendo - NES: `fceumm`
-- Sega - Master System: `picodrive`
-- Sega - Megadrive: `picodrive`
-- Sega - Sega CD: `picodrive`
+All cores can also be loaded directly from the RetroArch frontend (_App/RetroArch_).

 ## Adding box art